AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 ### Em dashes

-Use em dashes without a space on either side (--) when adding an idea to a sentence or instead of starting a new sentence.
+Use em dashes without a space on either side (---) when adding an idea to a sentence or instead of starting a new sentence.

 **For example**

-> 27% of Australians were born overseas--another 2.5% identify as being Aboriginal and Torres Strait Islander peoples.
+> 27% of Australians were born overseas---another 2.5% identify as being Aboriginal and Torres Strait Islander peoples.

 - In Microsoft Word: hold down the alt key and type 0151
-- On Mac: hold down the option key and the hyphen (--) key
+- On Mac: [Option] + [Shift] keys and -
-- In Markdown notation: use a double hyphen (--)
+- In [kramdown Markdown](http://kramdown.gettalong.org/) notation: use 3 hyphens (---)
 - Google Doc: go to Insert then Special characters